TZstatsADS/Fall2016-Proj2-grp4/app/data/README.md

-This folder contains all data sets we use for shiny.
+This folder contains all data sets we use for our shiny app.